 posted August 15, 2017

 Are you thinking about how to change careers?
 Gallup reports that even though employment engagement is on the rise, only 34% of U.S. workers feel engaged at their jobs.
 Whether you’ve been at your job for years or just want something new, a career change might be just what you need to revisit your true passions.
-Here are a few tips to help you snag the dream job you’ve always wanted.
+Here are a few tips to help you change directions and snag the dream job you’ve always wanted.

-Step 1: Get the Education
+Step 1: Know the Education Requirements

-Step 3: Make Connections
+Step 3: Tap Into Your Network and Make New Connections

 Step 4: Update Your Resume

 Before you even consider applying for a new position, make sure your resume is in tiptop shape.
 Your resume doesn’t have to include all of your previous experience – especially if it’s not relevant experience – but it should show how you’ve added value to your previous places of work through specific examples, data and facts.
+Certain details from your former industry may not be easily understood by potential new employers, so use plain language and explain how you contributed in your previous positions as clearly as possible.

 Step 5: Draft Your Cover Letter